XML-Travelgate/xtg-content-articles-pub/docs/hotel/data-structure.md

 permalink: /docs/hotel/data-structure
 ---

 The structure of the API specification follows a standard.
 This document intends to explain every aspect of this structure and their fields.

+You can also download the XSD file containing each and every data structures of the API from [here](hotel.xsd)

 The integration will have the following methods:

 | **Method**                | **Input**                   | **Output**                  | **Required** | **Description** |
 | ------------------------- | --------------------------- | --------------------------- | ------------ | --------------- |